The $\Sigma$_1 Provability Logic of HA: Arithmetic

 Consider the mapping:

-Let $G$ be the function that assigns to $n$ the G\"odel number of $F(n)$.
-We use $\ulcorner A(\dot{x})\urcorner$ as a term for $G$.
+Let $G$ be the primitive recursive function that assigns to $n$ the G\"odel number of $F(n)$.
+Instead of $G(x)$, we use the notation $\ulcorner A(\dot{x})\urcorner$ which is common in the literature.
 We may omit the dot over variables when no confusion is likely.

 \begin{lemma} For every formula $A(x,x_1\ldots,x_n)$ with free variables exactly as shown, there exists a formula $B(x_1,\ldots,x_n)$ such that